-Application Deadline for Certificate in the Didactic program in dietetics
+Application Deadline for Certificate in the Didactic program in Dietetics

-Carefully review application deadline dates for programs in the School for Health Studies.
+Carefully review application deadline dates for programs in the School of Health Sciences.
 Deadline dates differ.
 The Certificate in the Didactic Program in Dietetics deadlines are: June I for September entry, November for January entry and March I for May entry.

-Admission Requirements for Certificate in Sports Nutrition
+Admission Requirements for Certificate in Sports Nutrition (C.S.N.)

-The student must hold an undergraduate degree in nutrition, exercise physiology, kinesiology, sports medicine or related fields.
-Prerequisite courses which must be completed before application include: introductory nutrition and human anatomy and physiology I and II (with labs) from an accredited college or university.
+The student must hold an undergraduate degree from a regionally accredited U.S. college or university or an institution of higher education abroad which is recognized by the Ministry of Education in the home country.
+Undergraduate majors in the following areas are appropriate for this certificate: nutrition, exercise physiology, kinesiology, sports medicine, or related fields.
+Required courses which must be completed before or in progress at the time of application include: introductory nutrition and human anatomy and physiology I and II (with labs) from a regionally accredited U.S. college or university.
 Students are selected on the basis of academic performance, letters of recommendation, and personal statements.
 Please note that graduate credits from another institution cannot be transferred to the Certificate in Sports Nutrition program, nor can courses be completed on a non-degree basis.
 All courses must be completed at Simmons College.
+All courses are offered online.